davesmiths/activegrids/README.md

 # ActiveGrids

-ActiveGrids: Responsive fluid layouts for grids based on pixel width columns
+**A way to create grids based on pixel width columns yet make them responsive and fluid**

 The ActiveGrids default is to work to a grid of 60px min-width columns and dynamically add classes to .ags elements dependent on their width, as the page loads.
 With your favourite JS library bind ActiveGrids to the window resize event and layouts will respond to browser resizing.

-Status: Not ready, an IE issue needs to be fixed.
+Status: Not ready, an IE issue to be fixed.
 Otherwise works.

 See index.html for a demo/testing page of sorts.